elatov/elatov.github.io/_posts/2013-01-14-rhcsa-and-rhce-chapter-1-installation.md

 >
 > **9&#46;8.
 Time Zone Configuration**
 >
-> Set your time zone by selecting the city closest to your computer&#8217;s physical location.
+> Set your time zone by selecting the city closest to your computer's physical location.
 Click on the map to zoom in to a particular geographical region of the world.
 Specify a time zone even if you plan to use NTP (Network Time Protocol) to maintain the accuracy of the system clock.
 From here there are two ways for you to select your time zone:
 >
 > *   Using your mouse, click on the interactive map to select a specific city (represented by a yellow dot).A red X appears indicating your selection.
 > *   You can also scroll through the list at the bottom of the screen to select your time zone.
 Using your mouse, click on a location to highlight your selection